-“The Legend of Tennessee Moltisanti” responds to several criticisms directed at the series, and in doing so, the hour dilutes the boundary between the real world and the fictional world of The Sopranos.
+“The Legend of Tennessee Moltisanti” responds to some of the real-world criticisms that Chase knew would be directed at his series, and through this response, the hour essentially dilutes the boundary between our real world and the Sopranos’ fictional world.
 Several episodes yet to come will have a similar self-conscious, meta-fictional post-modern playfulness.
 As we will see, David Chase likes to utilize the character of Christopher Moltisanti (and/or the actor who plays him, Michael Imperioli) in these meta-fictional adventures.
-Chase may be using Christopher specifically because of the ways in which he differs from the other New Jersey mobsters.
+Chase may have specifically chosen to use Christopher because of the ways in which he differs from the other New Jersey mobsters.
 Chris is younger, a member of the hyper-self-aware generation that easily functions in the post-modern world.
 Also, Chris is movie-obsessed, which makes him a good cipher for Chase’s inter-textual manipulations and allusions to films within The Sopranos.

 …its constant self-reflexive referencing to its own generic history reveals a television narrative desperately trying to re-invent and re-examine itself; searching for the means by which it can both deconstruct and reconstruct its own narrative dynamics.
 By critiquing the very medium it both utilizes and exploits, the drama ironically produces a complex and sophisticated narrative structure that simultaneously denigrates and celebrates its own inherent potential and artistic possibilities.
 Above all, then, The Sopranos can be seen as an investigation of genre…

-Although this investigation of genre occurs throughout the series, I think it is most consciously done in Seasons 1 and 2.
-For example, the very next episode, “Boca,” subverts some of the expectations we have of traditional fictional mobsters: Corrado has certain unexpected tastes, and Tony—ack!—allows the police to deal with an unsavory soccer coach.
+The Sopranos is an investigation in how to transcend the limitations of genre.
+Although this investigation occurs throughout the series, I think it is most conscientiously done in Seasons 1 and 2.
+For example, the very next episode, “Boca,” subverts some of the expectations we have of traditional fictional mobsters: Corrado has certain unexpected tastes, and Tony—ack!—allows the police to deal with an unsavory soccer coach…

 FOOD AND FIREARMS

-The dream sequence that opens the episode, like so many other dreams in the The Sopranos, causes an initial confusion in the viewer – we don’t realize at first that it is a dream that we’re seeing.
+The dream sequence that opens the episode, like so many other dreams in The Sopranos, causes an initial confusion in the viewer—we don’t realize at first that it is a dream that we are watching.
 The ethereal sounds and surreal imagery, however, soon make it clear that we are not witnessing something from waking life.
 Clocking in at almost two minutes, I believe it’s the longest dream sequence that we’ve seen so far, and it functions to prime us for some of the longer sequences that will arrive later in the series.
-It is also important because it strongly revisits the connection between food and violence that was established through the murder of Kolar at the pork store in Episode 1.
-Human body parts are just another of the market’s meat selection here:
+But the greater importance of the dream may be that it strongly revisits the connection between food and violence that was established through the murder of Kolar at the pork store in the Pilot episode.
+Human body parts are just another of the market’s meat selection within the dream:

 The Food/Firearms connection is also emphasized in this hour by setting the only shooting of the episode at a bakery.
-Chase is again playing with conventions and stereotypes.
-He is playing the stereotypical Italian love of food against (some) viewers’ foregone conclusion of Italian mafia violence.
+Chase is again playing with conventions and stereotypes; he plays the stereotypical Italian love of food against (some) viewers’ foregone conclusion of Italian mafia violence.

 - The song that plays during Christopher’s dream is “You” by the Aquatones.
 The song will be put to use in a similar way in Season 4’s “Everybody Hurts.”

-- Agent Dwight Harris makes his first appearance here, and we already see that he’s a pretty decent guy.
+- Agent Dwight Harris makes his first appearance here, and we already see that he is a pretty decent guy.

-- “Little Italy,” a Chase-produced episode of Northern Exposure, functions almost as a prototype for this Sopranos outing.
-It also dealt with Italian-American assimilation and the vendetta-mentality.
+- “Little Italy,” a Chase-produced episode of Northern Exposure, functions almost as a prototype for this Sopranos outing: it dealt with Italian-American assimilation and the vendetta-mentality.
 Richard Romanus (who plays Richard LaPenna here) had a major role in that episode.
-We see him at a sitdown with his fellow Alaskan-Italians below:
+We see him at a sitdown with his fellow Alaskan Italian-Americans below:

-Livia displays her usual cunning here.
+- Livia displays her usual cunning here.
 She recognizes that her daughter-in-law’s visit to Green Grove is not as innocent as Carmela insists.
 (Carmela is distracting Livia while Tony hides his weapons in her closet.)
 More insidiously, Livia reveals to Corrado that Tony is attending psychotherapy.
-When she insists to Corrado, “I don’t want there to be any repercussions,” she is actually setting the cornerstone of a murderous conspiracy.
+When she insists to Corrado that “I don’t want there to be any repercussions” against her son, she is actually setting the cornerstone of a murderous conspiracy against him.

-- Some of you hardcore cinephiles may note that Tommy (Joe Pesci) actually references The Oklahoma Kid, not Pale Rider, in the GoodFellas scene.
+- Some of you film buffs may notice that Tommy (Joe Pesci) actually references The Oklahoma Kid, not Pale Rider, in the GoodFellas scene I mentioned above.
 I think Pesci only does this because GoodFellas is set from 1955 to 1980, so it would be nonsensical for his character to allude to Pale Rider, a movie that came out in 1985.

-- Wiseguy wise guy: loveable Pussy puns to Chris, upset that his life has no arc, that Noah had an ark.
-It may be noteworthy that in the episode’s final scene, Chris pulls up to the newspaper dispenser (containing the Star-Ledger which has finally mentioned his name) by making a U-turn – he literally makes an arc.
+- Wiseguy wise guy.
+Pussy humorously puns to Chris (upset that his life has no arc) that Noah had an ark.
+It may be noteworthy that in this episode’s final scene, Chris pulls up to the newspaper dispenser (containing the Star-Ledger which has finally mentioned him by name) by making a U-turn—he literally makes an arc.

-- Infinite jest: Jeffrey Wernick appears here as a mob expert.
+- Infinite jest.
+Jeffrey Wernick appears in this hour as a mob expert.
 Wernick contributed much information to HBO’s tie-in book The Sopranos: A Family History.
 He made this literary contribution despite the fact that he doesn’t actually exist; “Jeffrey Wernick” is a fictional character, played by Timothy Nolen in this most self-reflexive episode of Season 1.

-- Sam Coppola is laugh-out-loud funny as the therapist for Melfi’s family.
+- Sam Coppola is laugh-out-loud funny as the Melfi family’s therapist.
 (He revels in the fact that he has some ancestral ties to the ‘kosher nostra.’)
 I can’t help but wonder if David Chase, TV’s supreme jester, included a “Coppola” in this episode’s cast as a meta-level nod to Richard LaPenna’s line that everyone who talks about Italian-Americans today will invariably reference GoodFellas and The Godfather.

 - Cake’s “Frank Sinatra” plays over the final credits.
 It’s a final jab at those critics that simplistically dismiss The Sopranos for its supposed glorification of the mob.
 Sinatra was the most revered and mainstream of Italian-Americans, and even he had mob associations.